 2. Teaching Social Cues and Body Language

-An occupational therapist might use flashcards with images of facial expressions to teach children how to recognize when someone is happy, sad, angry, or confused.
-Over time, children learn to use this knowledge in real-world scenarios and respond accordingly.
+A child also might work with an occupational therapist, who could use flashcards with images of facial expressions to show the child how to recognize when someone is feeling happy, sad, angry or confused.
+Gradually, they learn to apply this knowledge in real-life situations and to react appropriately.

 3. Building Play and Cooperative Skills